arc-language/arc-lang/parser/PACKAGE.md

 	// EnterLogicalAndExpression is called when entering the logicalAndExpression production.
 	EnterLogicalAndExpression(c *LogicalAndExpressionContext)

+	// EnterBitOrExpression is called when entering the bitOrExpression production.
+	EnterBitOrExpression(c *BitOrExpressionContext)

+	// EnterBitXorExpression is called when entering the bitXorExpression production.
+	EnterBitXorExpression(c *BitXorExpressionContext)

+	// EnterBitAndExpression is called when entering the bitAndExpression production.
+	EnterBitAndExpression(c *BitAndExpressionContext)

 	// EnterEqualityExpression is called when entering the equalityExpression production.
 	EnterEqualityExpression(c *EqualityExpressionContext)

 	// EnterRelationalExpression is called when entering the relationalExpression production.
 	EnterRelationalExpression(c *RelationalExpressionContext)

+	// EnterShiftExpression is called when entering the shiftExpression production.
+	EnterShiftExpression(c *ShiftExpressionContext)

 	// EnterRangeExpression is called when entering the rangeExpression production.
 	EnterRangeExpression(c *RangeExpressionContext)